Employment Reference Check Response Letter Examples

 What should an employment reference response include?
 Toggle answer

-It usually includes the employee’s name, employment dates, job title and sometimes main duties or performance comments if company policy allows them.
+It usually includes the employee’s name, employment dates, job title and, if company policy allows, main duties or performance comments.
 Keep the response accurate, fair and limited to information you can verify.

 Does an employer have to provide a reference?
 Toggle answer

 Not always.
 Requirements vary by country, contract and industry.
-Some employers give only basic employment verification.
+Some employers provide only basic employment verification.
 If a reference is provided, it should be accurate, fair and consistent with the employer’s policy.

 Can an employer give a negative reference?
 Toggle answer